 Kick Chick: Rena's fighting style when not using her bow.
 The Combat Ranger job path focuses more on this aspect of her.

 Launcher Move: Every character has a few.
-In this game launches are limited to 2 times; do it more and the victim will fall down instead.
+In this game launches are limited to 2 times; do it more and the victim will fall down instead. note Although few characters have a specific move that resets the "launch counter".

 Leaning on the Fourth Wall: Eve's exact words after finishing Henir's Time and Space are "A long time ago, there used to be much harder challenges at this space.
 This is an easy job".
 Ironic, considering that yes, Henir's Time & Space was much harder on Elsword's early days.